-Phebra Acquires Equity Stake In UK Specialty Hospital Pharma Company Flexipharm Austrading
+Phebra Acquires Equity Stake in UK Specialty Hospital Pharma Company Flexipharm Austrading

 - Strengthens Phebra's Presence in UK and Europe

-SYDNEY, Nov.
-2, 2021 /PRNewswire/ -- Leading Australian pharmaceutical group Phebra Holdings ('Phebra') is pleased to announce that it has completed a share purchase agreement with the UK hospital specialty pharmaceutical company Flexipharm Austrading Limited ('FAL').
+SYDNEY and BOURNE END, England, Nov.
+3, 2021 /PRNewswire/ -- Leading Australian pharmaceutical group Phebra Holdings ('Phebra') is pleased to announce that it has completed a share purchase agreement with the UK hospital specialty pharmaceutical company Flexipharm Austrading Limited ('FAL').

 Flexipharm Austrading, a privately-owned company founded in 2018 by experienced specialty pharma expert, Michael Clark, focuses on supplying UK hospitals with Better Critical Care Medicines.
 Flexipharm Austrading has an existing licence and distribution agreement with Phebra for the supply of products from Phebra's portfolio of critical care medicines; to date several products have been approved and successfully launched in the UK.